 Extensions And Plugins

-Magento has over 3500 extensions, which are divided into numerous areas, such as Accounting & Finance, Content & Customizations, Customer Support, Marketing, or Payments & Security.
+Magento has over 3500 extensions, which are divided into numerous areas, such as Accounting & Finance, Content & Customization, Customer Support, Marketing, or Payments & Security.
 All of the applications and add-ons are customized and created in accordance with Magento 2 requirements.
 The cost of each service may exceed $100,000, and there is no additional fee for Magento connections.
 It may, however, be subject to a monthly charge or other upfront expenses.

 On the other hand, WooCommerce, which runs on top of WordPress, also provides you with access to more than 55,000 free WordPress plugins and themes.
 Products, shop administration, promotion, payments, shipping, enhancement, and subscription are all customizable in your eCommerce store.